ZhgChg.Li

 (binary content)

-If the requested Range exceeds the total length of the resource, it will return 416 Range Not Satisfiable.
+If the requested Range exceeds the total length of the resource, a 416 Range Not Satisfiable response will be returned.

-Additionally, to get the complete file data, you can request Range 0-total length or use 0-:
+Additionally, to get the complete file data, you can request Range 0 to the total length, or simply use 0- as well:

 curl -i -X GET http://zhgchg.li/music.mp3 -H "Range: bytes=0–"